Intervention

 Wanting to reduce to stop taking a substance but not being personally able to stop their use is a strong indicator of substance abuse disorder.
 They may even express to those close that they want to stop using but are unable.

-This is often referred to as developing a tolerance, necessitating taking larger amounts of the substance to feel the same desired effects.
+Developing a tolerance to the substance, where larger amounts are needed to achieve the desired effects, is another common criterion.
 This can also manifest as taking the substance more often, as the body gets used to the effects and it begins to wear off sooner.

 A very strong indicator that someone has an issue with substance abuse, and one of the DSM 5 substance use disorder criteria is the substance’s use having a negative effect on other parts of the user’s life.
 This can mean poor job performance or attendance issues, failing school performance, or failure to properly care for their children.

 One of the hallmarks of a substance abuse problem is when the user abuses a substance to the point that it affects, damages, and even destroys the relationships with those close to them.
-This can be a substance causing issues in dating relationships or even family relationships.
+This can be a substance-causing issue in dating relationships or even family relationships.

 This is one that many people will notice since it is one of the biggest changes in the user’s new life.
 Foregoing social obligations and stopping participating in recreational activities they were once enthusiastic about are very important criteria.

-How The DSM 5 Criteria for a Substance Use Disorder Can Help You Get the Treatment You Need
+How The DSM 5 Criteria Can Help You Get Treatment

 Treatment Options for a DSM 5 Substance Use Disorder

-Suppose you or someone you know has been diagnosed with a DSM 5 substance use disorder.
-In that case, one of the most important things to do is to seek treatment with an experienced treatment center that can create a treatment plan that fits the individual’s needs while providing them with a dignified recovery.
+If you or someone you care about has been diagnosed with a DSM 5 substance use disorder, seeking help from an experienced treatment center is crucial.
+They can create a treatment plan that fits the individual’s needs while providing them with an effective path to recovery.

 By working with premier treatment professionals, the recovering individual can get the attention they need for the difficult, uncomfortable, and potentially dangerous detox and acute withdrawal while supervised by health care professionals.
 Once the acute withdrawal phase is complete, the recovering individual can work on methods to avoid triggering situations or events, safeguarding their recovery to ensure lasting sobriety.

 If you or a loved one is seeking treatment for an addiction, reach out today.
 We are here to help individuals struggling with drug or alcohol addiction find healing and life-long sobriety.
-Reach out to us today.
+Take the first step toward healing and contact us today.

 Recovery is possible!
 Take the first step towards a new life today.